ReliSA/STePSEnHECs-PaCt/References.md

 [ECK'02] Eckstein, Jutta, Bergin, Joseph and Sharp, Helen.
 "Patterns for active learning."
 In Proceedings of PLOP.
 2002.

+[EZE'17] Eze, Chika and Misava, Edward.
+"Lecture duration: A risk factor for quality teaching and learning in Higher Education."
+In Integrity Journal of Education and Training.
+2017.
+Vol. 1, issue 1.

 [FAJ'14] Faja, Silvana.
 "Evaluating Effectiveness of Pair Programming as a Teaching Tool in Programming Courses."
 In Information Systems Education Journal.
 2014.
 Vol. 12, issue 6, pages 36-45.

 [HOS'96] Hoskin, K..
 "The ‘awful idea of accountability’: inscribing people into the measurement of objects".
 In Accountability: Power , Ethos and the Technologies of Managing.
 International Thomson Business Press, 1996.